Cardiff Airport History

-1.6 million passenger a year
+1.6 million passengers a year

 So how did it all begin?

 - In the 1940’s Air Ministry requisitioned land in the rural Vale of Glamorgan to set up a wartime satellite aerodrome and training base for RAF Spitfire pilots.
-On the 7 April 1942 the airfield officially began life when taken over by No 53 Operational Training Unit.
+On 7 April 1942 the airfield officially began life when taken over by No 53 Operational Training Unit.

 - During the 1950’s commercial potential of the runway was recognised with Aer Lingus starting a service to Dublin in 1952.
 A new Terminal Building was developed and flights to France, Belfast and Cork began.
 Passenger throughput exceeded 100,000 in 1962.